RomelTorres/alpha_vantage/README.md

 Alpha Vantage delivers a free API for real time financial data and most used finance indicators in a simple json or pandas format.
 This module implements a python interface to the free API provided by [Alpha Vantage](https://www.alphavantage.co/).
 It requires a free API key, that can be requested from http://www.alphavantage.co/support/#api-key.
 You can have a look at all the API calls available in their [API documentation](https://www.alphavantage.co/documentation/).

-For code-less access to the APIs, you may also consider the official [Google Sheet Add-on](https://gsuite.google.com/marketplace/app/alpha_vantage_market_data/434809773372) or the [Microsoft Excel Add-on](https://appsource.microsoft.com/en-us/product/office/WA200001365) by Alpha Vantage.
+For code-less access to financial market data, you may also consider [Wisesheets](https://www.wisesheets.io/) or the official [Google Sheet Add-on](https://gsuite.google.com/marketplace/app/alpha_vantage_market_data/434809773372) or the [Microsoft Excel Add-on](https://appsource.microsoft.com/en-us/product/office/WA200001365) by Alpha Vantage.
 Check out [this](https://medium.com/@patrick.collins_58673/stock-api-landscape-5c6e054ee631) guide for some common tips on working with financial market data.

 ## News